sairam1592/My-Movie-Shelf-Android-App/README.md

 **Firebase Firestore Integration**
 1. Stores the user's favorite movie categories and movies.
 2. Supports adding, viewing, and deleting categories.
+3. Support adding, viewing and deleting movie items to a category.

 **Search Functionality**
 1. Implemented debounce search to fetch movies based on keywords from TMDB.